Sharma Keeps India Alive At T20 World Cup - UrduPoint

 Returning off spinner Ravichandran Ashwin returned figures of 2-14 in his first white-ball international since 2017.

-Sharma took five balls to get going with a boundary off skipper Mohammad Nabi, who opened the attack with his off spin, and then tore into the bowling attack.
+Sharma took five balls to get going with a boundary off Nabi, who opened the attack with his off spin, and then tore into the bowling attack.

 India raced to 53 in the first six overs of powerplay to signal their intent.